Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 • Fungus gnats — those tiny black flies love wet soil and can actually spread root rot!

-Comparison of healthy green leaves versus yellow wilting leaves caused by root rot
+Healthy green leaves compared to yellow, wilting leaves caused by root rot

 Wilting is one of the most confusing symptoms because it can mean overwatering OR underwatering.
 If your plant is drooping even with wet soil, root rot is likely the culprit.
-Peace lilies are especially prone to this—if you have one, check out my guide on Why Is My Peace Lily Drooping for more diagnostic tips.
+Peace lilies are especially prone to this — if you have one, my guide on why a peace lily droops covers more diagnostic tips.

 Below-Ground Symptoms (Confirmation)